dhdschool/elvis_problem/README.md

 which will make a new folder in your user directory and clone this GitHub repository into that folder.

 ### Installing the project dependencies
-To install the libraries that this project depends on, run the command ```cabal build``` once in the directory of the repository (ideally /home/{username}/elvis_problem or some variant).
+To install the libraries that this project depends on, run the command ```cabal build``` once in the directory of the repository (**ideally** /home/{username}/elvis_problem or some variant).
 After this is run, your installation is complete

 # Usage
-I have not yet decided end-user usage for this project will look like.
+I have not yet decided what end-user usage for this project will look like.
 Currently, my method for using these methods is to run ```cabal repl```, which opens a "read-eval-print-loop" for Haskell.
 Once inside, any functions contained in the app folder files can be run.
 To exit the REPL, type ":q".
 An example of what this may be used for can look as follows

 ```
 ghci> test_v